JonPSmith/AuthPermissions.AspNetCore/README.md

 - An improved Role authorization system where the features a Role can access can be changed by an admin user (i.e. no need to edit and redeploy your application when a Role changes).
 - Implements a JWT refresh token feature to improve the security of using JWT Token in your application.
-- Provides features to create a multi-tenant database system, either using one-level or multi-level (hierarchical).
+- Provides features to create a multi-tenant database system, either using one-level tenant or multi-level tenant (hierarchical).

 The AuthP library also: